-The University of Sheffield Careers Service collects data on the destinations of UK and EU-domiciled graduates approximately six months after graduation in accordance with guidelines set by the Higher Education Statistics Agency (HESA).
+The University of Sheffield Careers Service collects data on the destinations of graduates approximately six months after graduation in accordance with guidelines set by the Higher Education Statistics Agency (HESA).
 This data forms part of the national Destinations of Leavers from Higher Education (DLHE) survey that is conducted at all UK universities.
-Information about how the DLHE information is collected at this University can be viewed on the download, 'How destination data is collected', available on the right hand menu.
+Information about how the DLHE information is collected at this University can be viewed at 'Guide to DLHE'.

 Accessing destinations data for the University of Sheffield

 In line with the requirements of the Data Protection Act this data must not be made available to anyone other than members of University staff having a legitimate interest in it.

 What it is, annual time frames, how data is collected and presented